Les Misérables: Hugo's sources

+Hugo also took inspiration from Eugène Sue's Les Mystères de Paris (The Mysteries of Paris), a serialized novel that enjoyed great success when it was published during 1842 and 1843.
+Both novels view contemporary Paris from the perspective of the most-downtrodden members of society, and Les Misérables even borrows some plot elements from Les Mystères de Paris.

 Novel form

-Upton Sinclair described the novel as "one of the half-dozen greatest novels of the world", and remarked that Hugo set forth the purpose of Les Misérables in the Preface:
+Upton Sinclair described the novel as "one of the half-dozen greatest novels of the world" and remarked that Hugo set forth the purpose of Les Misérables in the preface:

 Towards the end of the novel, Hugo explains the work's overarching structure:

 The novel contains various subplots, but the main thread is the story of ex-convict Jean Valjean, who becomes a force for good in the world but cannot escape his criminal past.
-The novel is divided into five volumes, each volume divided into several books, and subdivided into chapters, for a total of 48 books and 365 chapters.
+The novel is divided into 5 volumes, each divided into several books and subdivided into chapters, for a total of 48 books and 365 chapters.
 Each chapter is relatively short, commonly no longer than a few pages.

 The novel as a whole is one of the longest ever written, with 655,478 words in the original French.
 Hugo explained his ambitions for the novel to his Italian publisher: